pytorch/tutorials/advanced_source/cpp_export.rst

 - The Torch Script reference: https://pytorch.org/docs/master/jit.html
 - The PyTorch C++ API documentation: https://pytorch.org/cppdocs/
-- The Pytorch Python API documentation: https://pytorch.org/docs/
+- The PyTorch Python API documentation: https://pytorch.org/docs/

 As always, if you run into any problems or have questions, you can use our `forum <https://discuss.pytorch.org/>`_ or `GitHub issues